rcavallari/phalcon-compose/README.md

 # instead of phalcon_default you can use here your prefered <project name>_default
 docker run -it --rm --net=phalcon_default -v $(pwd):/www klay/php-cli vendor/bin/codecept run
 ```

+## License

+Phalcon Compose is open source software licensed under the MIT.
+See the [docs/LICENSE.md](docs/LICENSE.md) file for more

 [0]: https://www.docker.com/
 [1]: https://docs.docker.com/installation/